Numbers at a glance

 Liabilities

-Total borrowings and loans from the central mortgage bond institution amounted to CHF 7.3 billion.
-In 2023, the Bank issued a new bond of CHF 150.0 million and subscribed to the various issues of the Pfandbriefzentrale Schweizer Kantonalbanken for a total amount of CHF 387.0 million.
-During the same period, CHF 264.0 million of the cantonal banks’ mortgage bonds were repaid and CHF 200.0 million of the bonds were repaid.
+Total borrowings and loans from the central mortgage bond institution amounted to CHF 7.6 billion.
+In 2024, the Bank issued two new bonds of CHF 250.0 million and subscribed to the various issues of the Pfandbriefzentrale Schweizer Kantonalbanken for a total amount of CHF 520.0 million.
+During the same period, CHF 363.0 million of the Pfandbriefzentrale Schweizer Kantonalbanken were repaid and CHF 150.0 million of the bonds were repaid.

-Provisions comprise amounts to hedge the Bank’s operational risks and value adjustments for default risks on off-balancesheet liabilities.
-They amounted to CHF 19.1 million, compared to CHF 10.2 million at the end of 2022.
+Provisions comprise amounts to hedge the Bank’s operational risks and value adjustments for default risks on off-balance-sheet liabilities.
+They amounted to CHF 19.111.8 million, compared to CHF 19.1 million.

 Liaibilities breakdown in %